FlexiGroBots-H2020/Data-Space/Readme.md

   `kubectle create namespace ids-2`

-- It is necessary to install an Nginx driver to be able to make the calls to the cluster from the outside.
-If the Ingress-Nginx repo is not updated, in this [link](https://kubernetes.github.io/ingress-nginx/deploy/) is the official documentation
+- It is necessary to install Nginx driver to be able to make the calls to the cluster from the outside.
+If the Ingress-Nginx repo is not updated, in this [link](https://kubernetes.github.io/ingress-nginx/deploy/) the official documentation can be found.

     `kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.2.0/deploy/static/provider/cloud/deploy.yaml`